 Turkish is the most popular Turkic language.
 Turkish is a language spoken by more than 80 million people, the majority of whom resides in Turkey.
-The language also has a sizeable speaking population in Germany, Greece, and other countries that borders Turkey.
+It also has a sizable speaking population in Germany, Greece, and other countries that borders Turkey.

-A variant of the Turkic language (of the same family) is also spoken in places like in Afghanistan, Turkmenistan (Turkmen), Azerbaijan (Azeri), China (Uyghur), Uzbekistan (Uzbek), Kazakhstan (Kazakh), and Kyrgyzstan (Kyrgyz).
+A variant of the Turkic language (of the same family) is also beneficial in places like in Afghanistan, Turkmenistan (Turkmen), Azerbaijan (Azeri), China (Uyghur), Uzbekistan (Uzbek), Kazakhstan (Kazakh), and Kyrgyzstan (Kyrgyz).